FreskyZ/fine/docs/ipv6.md

 - ping from other machine with `ping -6`, curl from other machine with `curl -6`
 - try check ipv6 status from convenient online service like https://ready.chair6.net
 - in this program, refresh https://id.example.com to see last access ip address

+TODO cloudflare proxied dns record can redirect ipv4 to ipv6, so that you can use ipv6 single stack in cloud server, note that generally only work for 80 and 443, to connect ssh and akari from ipv4 machine, you need something like non proxied subdomain, ssh.example.com, etc.